antvis/G2/CONTRIBUTING.md

 （4）body

-Feel free to add more content in the body, if you think subject is not self-explanatory enough, such as what it is the purpose or reasone of you commit.
+Feel free to add more content in the body, if you think subject is not self-explanatory enough, such as what it is the purpose or reason of you commit.

 （5）footer